RShailza/ETL-Project/README.md

-# ETL-Project Process
+# Project Repot

 ##Extract

--searchd for databases on Kaggle and google database.
+-searched for databases on Kaggle and google database.
 -found the two files in CSV format to work with.
 -source: https://www.kaggle.com/maheshdadhich/us-healthcare-data
 -dataset used: "Drugs_package.csv" and "Nutritions_US.csv"

 ##Clean & Transform

--created two tabled in postgres to load the datasets -converted the csvs into dataframe using pandas -adjusted the column name and numbe of columns to transfer to postgres
+-created two tables in postgres to load the datasets. (check file: queries.sql) -converted the csvs into dataframe using pandas (check file: ETL process.ipynb) -adjusted the column name and number of columns to transfer and match with postgres tables

 ##Load